Adam Friedland: Career

 Friedland began his comedy career in Washington, D.C., following his college graduation and deferment from law school in 2009.
 He formerly worked as a paralegal for Vox Media for two-and-a-half months.
 For the following two-and-a-half years, he helped run the DIY venue Subterranean A, which hosted the likes of musical artists Radical Face, Tennis, Secret Society, and comedy acts James Adomian and Wham City.

-He hosted a number of comedy shows, first at Subterranean A and then other venues in the city, gaining notability in the scene for his 'alternative' performance piece-oriented comedy.
+He hosted a number of comedy shows, first at Subterranean A and then other venues in the city, gaining notability in the scene for his 'alternative' performance piece–oriented comedy.
 He also aided in the live series You, Me, Them, Everybody.
 Friedland hosted the alternative comedy show Funny Moms, which originated in Washington, D.C., in 2012 with co-host Sara Starmour.In 2013 and 2014, he performed at the Bentzen Ball comedy festival and was named in the annual "Best of D.C." list by the Washington City Paper.
 He moved to New York City in 2014.

 In 2016, Friedland joined Nick Mullen and Stavros Halkias as co-host of the comedy podcast Cum Town.
 The podcast is noted for its absurdist and controversial content.
 He also co-hosted the sports podcast White Chocolate NBA Pipecast with Halkias from 2017 to 2018.
 In January 2018, he appeared on i24 News to discuss the decline of support for Israel among young American Jews.
 He was a guest on The Michael Brooks Show and is a recurring guest on Chapo Trap House.

+After the end of the Cum Town podcast, Mullen and Friedland began the The Adam Friedland Show, an interview format podcast.
+Mullen left the podcast to pursue alternative projects, and Friedland continues to host the podcast.
+Interviewees include musicians, actors, podcasters and politicians; although the show is not described as political.
+The show is available on YouTube, and features a series of studio musicians, TAFS Unplugged.

 Personal life

 Friedland is Jewish.
 He is the former fiancé of podcaster and actress Dasha Nekrasova.
-He is currently engaged to Maia Lafortezza.
+He is currently married to Maia Lafortezza.
 Friedland lives in New York City.
 He is a lifelong supporter of Arsenal F.C.
 Friedland owns a rescue dog named Isis.
+Friedland's mother, Joanne, died in 2020.